openmovementproject/openmovement/docs/buildax/docs/commands-lrs.md

 ---
 ## Complex commands

-These commands are complex in nature and should be used only by users who fully understand the devices functionality and those who are familiar with the source code.
+These commands are complex in nature and should be used only by users who fully understand the devices functionality, or who are familiar with the source code.

 ---
 ### `mount`